janiluuk/L4D2_DLR/README.md

 - Show player class above their head / in HUD (Using "Hats" plugin + eddect)
 - Saboteur can see infected outlines when in "predator mode".
 Instakill if manages to sneak up behind.
 - Smoker should have much more visible and thick cloud when gets killed.
+- Make turrets cfg option to allow having only 1 non destroyed turret at the time.
 - Rewrite for missile plugin to fit better with this one and improve their function.
 - Docker image with rcon web admin tool integrated and plug'n play server generation
 - Skill editor to generate new perks / classes.